 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 Most people living out their lives in western culture start out with minimal (if any) knowledge about mental health, and the natural consequence of this is to make errors of attribution.
 In other words, whenever there are problems with human functioning and human relationships, a typical first approach is to try and establish what is “cause” and what is “effect” WITHOUT having any mental health frame of reference.
-However without having a mental health frame of reference, chances are very good that the suffering person (and those around him or her) will start out by attributing the problems of BPD to things like attitude or character.
+However, without having a mental health frame of reference, the chances are excellent that the suffering person (and those around him or her) will start out by attributing the problems of BPD to things like attitude or character.

-If you really want to adjust the BPD pattern, then the approach to problem-solving must include recognizing that parts of the brain are not working as they need to.
-For instance… memory areas, emotion regulation areas, impulse control areas, and reasoning areas.
+If you want to adjust the BPD pattern, then the approach to problem-solving must include recognizing that parts of the brain are not working as they need to.
+For instance, memory areas, emotion regulation areas, impulse control areas, and reasoning areas.
 The approach to problem-solving must also include recognizing how certain types of interacting and responding (words used, phrasing, tones, etc.) can make a big difference to the ways the brain areas of someone with BPD tend to misfire, or not.
-The approach to problem-solving must finally include recognizing that certain brain chemicals may need adjustment through the proper use (the opposite of overuse) of medications in order to help the suffering person stabilize.
+The approach to problem-solving must finally include recognizing that certain brain chemicals may need adjustment through the proper use (the opposite of overuse) of medications to help the suffering person stabilize.

-As a therapist and someone who has suffered with BPD, I insist that it is essential for ALL involved to learn how to reduce the catastrophe that BPD can unleash on the lives of ordinary people.
-There is no way to get around the fact that BPD is a condition that gets activated in the context of relationships, and therefore, can’t simply be “fixed’ by the suffering person alone in therapy.
-The combination of learned skills in therapy, appropriate medications, and more constructive (mental health informed) interactions between those with BPD and their loved ones, is the surest way to address the neurological issues of this very treatable condition.
+As a therapist and someone who has suffered from BPD, I insist that it is essential for ALL involved to learn how to reduce the catastrophe that BPD can unleash on the lives of ordinary people.
+There is no way to get around the fact that BPD is a condition that gets activated in the context of relationships, and therefore, can’t just be “fixed’ by the suffering person alone in therapy.
+The combination of learned skills in therapy, appropriate medications, and more constructive (mental health informed) interactions between those with BPD and their loved ones is the surest way to address the neurological issues of this very treatable condition.